top of page

 Insertion loss is often treated as a simple datasheet value, but in real systems it strongly depends on source and load impedance.
 This article explains why off-the-shelf EMI filters can underperform—or even worsen EMC issues—when applied to variable speed drives and power converters.

-Upcoming training event: 2-Day EMC Troubleshooting Course in March 2026
+Upcoming training event: 2-Day EMC Bench-top Testing and Troubleshooting Course in June 2026

 From Concept to Compliance: Understanding EMC Risk in Future Propulsion Systems